repoze/repoze.component/docs/component.rst

 :mod:`repoze.component` registry.
 You can provide additional functionality to your applications if you use it as an "component registry".
-Using a registry as a component registry makes it possible to use the :mod:`repoze.component` component registry for the same purposes as something like :term:`zope.component`.
+Using a registry as a component registry makes it possible to use the :mod:`repoze.component` registry for the same purposes as something like :term:`zope.component`.

-The extra methods exposed by a :mod:`repoze.component` registry that allow you to treat it as a component regstry is ``resolve``.
-The ``resolve`` method simply accepts a provides value and a sequence of *objects that supply component types* and returns a matching component.
+The extra method exposed by a :mod:`repoze.component` registry that allow you to treat it as a component regstry is ``resolve``.
+The ``resolve`` method simply accepts a provides value and a sequence of *objects that supply component types*.
+When called with a list of objects that supply component types, ``resolve`` returns a matching component.

 "Requires" Objects Supply Component Types
 -----------------------------------------

-Object used as "requires" arguments to the ``resolve`` and methods of a component registry usually supply a component type.
+Objects used as "requires" arguments to the ``resolve`` method of a component registry usually supply a component type.
 This is done by adding using the ``provides`` function against objects passed to these methods.